Taulman Nylon 645

 The pliability of 645 follows the same size and density rules that apply to injection molded nylon for 100% fill parts.

 For more pliability, you can reduce fill to something less than 100%

 For less pliability in a smaller part, you can decrease the line diameter in the slicing SW.
 This will cause the printer to extrude more material than usual, thus filling all gaps, resulting in a less pliable part.
 For overall reduction in tensile, turn any fans that blow onto the part "ON".....Note, these should otherwise always be "OFF".

 What are the major differences to me if I print in 645?

 There is almost no de-lamination.
 The bonding of thread-to-thread at the correct temperature is very impressive.
 Of course, even injection molded parts are subject to splitting at right angle transitions, but compared to ABS and PLA we know you will be impressed.
 645 gives off no odor as compared to ABS.
 Residual odors come from the humidity (water) that boils or steams off during printing.

 What makes 645 different from standard nylon?

 645 uses a modification to the standard material chain resulting in a new co-polymer to dramatically enhance bonding.
-To accomplish this improved bonding and thermal uniformity during the 3D Printing process, both the new co-polymer and manufacturing methods are unique to 645.
+To accomplish this, both the new co-polymer and manufacturing methods are unique to 645.
 The resistance to chemical degradation was also a top priority for 645 as the ability to 3D Print molds as well as operate in harsh environments was at the top of the list of material performance requirements.
 The final requirement for 645 was surface finish.
-As a material that can be used to print parts that in turn would be supplied directly to the end-user/customer, 645 was to be instantly recognizable as a superior polymer.

 What setting will I need to change in my slicing software?